ajhenley/gitbook/comments.md

 <h3>Comments and Slashes</h3>

-Newsflast!
-Your memory doesn't work.
+Newsflash: Your memory doesn't work.
 If you don't believe me then find a program you've written over 6 months or a year ago.
 Now go through it line by line.
 Explain to another person the reasons for each line of code in the program.
 Now try doing that to a program that contains lots of comments.

 **Comments are very important in your programs.** They tell you what something does in English.